-Policy 30: Monitor construction disruption, consider the opportunities to test new transport conditions and avoid reverting to the original conditions if positive change is demonstrated.
+Policy 34: Monitor construction disruption, consider opportunities to test new transport conditions and avoid reverting to the original conditions if positive change is demonstrated.

-9.5 Support transparent public transport performance data and indicators
+9.5 Support transparent transport performance data and indicators

-Making more transport data public will help ensure that operator performance continues to improve.
+Making more transport data public will help ensure that performance and efficiency for all modes continues to improve, and relevant operators are accountable.
 This includes patronage, performance and real-time service information.